 Logging and Monitoring

 Logging is extremely important to manage security and operations.
-With EJBCA SaaS we collect logs from the EJBCA application as well as the AWS infrastructure.
-We use a combination of AWS native tools and open source tools including Fluentd, CloudTrail, and CloudWatch.
-The operations team also monitors all logs for EJBCA SaaS through AWS CloudWatch.
+With EJBCA SaaS we collect logs from the EJBCA application as well as the AWS and Azure infrastructures.
+We use a combination of the cloud providers' native tools and open source tools including Fluentd, CloudTrail, CloudWatch, Azure Monitor, and Azure Application Insights.
+The operations team also monitors all logs for EJBCA SaaS through AWS CloudWatch and Azure Application Insights.

 Onboarding and Termination